oddbird/popover-polyfill/README.md

   styles do use layers, you'll need to ensure the polyfill layer is declared first. (e.g. `@layer popover-polyfill, other, layers;`)

-- The polyfill will not work in browsers with partial popover support enabled or attempt to make experimental support match the final spec.
+- The polyfill will not work in browsers with partial popover support enabled, and will also not attempt to make experimental support match the final spec.

 ## Contributing